Simple-Laboratory/.github/profile/README.md

 We recommend that you regularly check the project board for updates and new tasks.
 If you see a task that you think you can contribute to, please comment on the issue and let us know that you would like to work on it.

-Please let us know if you have any questions or if there is anything we can do to help you get started.
+Please see below for team-specific onboarding.
+If you have any questions or if there is anything we can do to help you get started, please don't hesitate to reach out to your team leader or manager.

+## Team Onboarding

+- [technical.md](./profile/Technical.md): Technical onboarding for Simapsee
+- [creative.md](./profile/Creative.md): Creative onboarding for Simapsee
+- [wellness.md](./profile/Wellness.md): Wellness onboarding for Simapsee

 We look forward to working with you and helping you achieve your goals at Simapsee.
 Welcome aboard!